// N5Factory can make N5Readers and N5Writers

 Basics

-method for writing metadata to the storage backend.
+N5Writers have a setAttribute method for writing metadata to the storage backend.
 It takes three arguments:

 There are differences between an attribute “name” and an attribute “path”, but attribute “paths” are an advanced topic and will be covered elsewhere.

-s have a getAttribute
+Similarly, N5Readers have a getAttribute method:

-will be thrown if the requested type can not be created from the requested attribute.
-If an attribute does not exist, null
+<T> T getAttribute(String groupPath, String attributePath, Class<T> clazz)The last argument (Class<T>) lets you specify the type that getAttribute should return.
+An N5Exception will be thrown if the requested type can not be created from the requested attribute.
+If an attribute does not exist, null will be returned (see the last example of this section).
+Consider these examples:

 Sometimes it is possible to interpret an attribute as multiple different types: